khx0/mpl-benchmarks/devnotes.md

-# Devnotes
+# Development notes

-## Python 2 Deprecation
+## Python 2 deprecation

 As of 2018-03-24 Python 2 support is dropped.
-Below I collect the parts, which I am aware of which do not work with python 2.
+Below I collect parts, of which I am aware of, which do not work with python 2 any longer.

 I started using
 ```